 Dudley is a somewhat small town located in the state of North Carolina.
 With a population of 10,742 people and two constituent neighborhoods, Dudley is the 85th largest community in North Carolina.

-When you are in Dudley, you'll notice that it is more blue-collar than most other communities in America.
-40.01% of Dudley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Dudley is generally considered to be a blue-collar town, with 40.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dudley is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Dudley who work in office and administrative support (9.62%), farm management occupations (7.91%), and sales jobs (7.84%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Dudley has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Dudley has few renters and college students.
 But the biggest reason it is quieter in Dudley than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Dudley may be for you.

 Dudley is a very car-oriented town.
 82.47% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Dudley is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Dudley has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.